mps4dev/project-jdp-1911-01/README.md

 ## Demo

 You can see demo version here: [Demo](www.google.pl).
-This project does not contain frontend part, so you can test it by Postman.
+This project does not contain frontend part, so you can test it by Postman or by Swagger.

 ## Requirements